jconorgrogan/Rotational-Numbers/README.md

 ## 1. Introduction

-Equidistant Number Theory (ENT) or Rotational Number Theory (RNT) is a speculative attempt to find a new way to visualize mathmatics (And a real way to find prime factors!)
-ENT offers a bijective mapping between number theory and geometry For every mathematical operation or number, there's a unique geometrical representation.
+Rotational Number Theory (RNT) is an attempt to find a novel way to visualize mathmatics (And a real way to find prime factors!)

-In the Equidistant Number Theory, each natural number `n` is depicted by `n` equidistant nodes on a unit circle.
-All of the other elements of mathmatics derive from this concept.
+In RNT, each natural number `n` is depicted by `n` equidistant nodes on a unit circle.

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/d94798c6-aa7c-4ece-84b2-6a17fab5192b)